notmuch/notmuch/doc/man1/notmuch-reply.rst

 Constructs a reply template for a set of messages.

 To make replying to email easier, **notmuch reply** takes an existing set of messages and constructs a suitable mail template.
-The Reply-to: header (if any, otherwise From:) is used for the To: address.
+Its To: address is set according to the original email in this way: if the
+Reply-to: header is present and different from any To:/Cc: address it is used, otherwise From: header is used.
 Unless ``--reply-to=sender`` is specified, values from the To: and Cc: headers are copied, but not including any of the current user's email addresses (as configured in primary\_mail or other\_email in the .notmuch-config